KilledByAPixel/OS13k/README.md

 - By sharing code like shader setup, dweets, and zzfx we can pack a lot into 13k
 - I'd like to see as many people as possible contribute tiny games and apps
 - Programs should be in the 100-1000 byte range, what matters most is how well it compresses
-- Another big part of this (not yet implemented) is the medal/achievement system
+- A very important rule to the contest is that all content must be new, so no old stuff
+- You can start with an old project but polish it up a lot, minify it and make it work with OS13k
 - We will curate the content for what actualy lands in the JS13k build
 - Anything left out of the JS13k build will still be available in the full GitHub version
+- Another big part of this is the medal system that ANY JS13k game (even non-OS13k) can opt into

 ## Programming Info